How To Choose Eye-Catching Color Combinations For Embroidery

 This color scheme uses three colors.
 Two colors that are adjacent to the third color’s compliment.

 The easiest way to choose these colors is by starting out with one base color and then finding it’s complimentary (opposite on the wheel) color.
-The colors directly beside the complimentary color are the second and third color.
+The colors directly beside the complimentary color are the second and third color you’d choose.

 • Purple, Yellow-Orange, Yellow-Green